ChildsplayOSU/bogl-docs/tutorials/debugging.md

 **Design tests or evaluation criteria.**
 It is a good idea to create tests or some other evaluation criteria that you can use to assess your solution.
-This could be in the form of a *testing table* (see example below) or list of testable behaviors that the program will be expected to follow.
+This could be in the form of a *testing table* (see failsafe division example below) or list of testable behaviors that the program will be expected to follow.

-:construction: Under construction :construction:

 ### :alembic: Testing as you Code